spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/30-cloud-init.md

 <br />
 <WarningBox>

-We do not recommend using sensitive information during the installer handoff step.
-Instead, you must consider using sensitive information during the site installation step.
+We do not recommend inserting sensitive information in the user data configuration file provided in the installer handoff phase.
+Use a supplementary user data configuration file and apply it at the Site Installation phase.

 </WarningBox>
 <br />

 In the installer handoff step, the Edge Installer copies and persists *all* your user data stages into the configuration files on the edge hosts.
 Copying sensitive information to the edge hosts may pose security risks.
-Therefore, we do not recommend using sensitive information during the installer handoff step.
-Instead, you must consider using sensitive information during the site installation step.
+Therefore, we recommend you avoid inserting sensitive information in the user data configuration file provided in the installer handoff phase.
+Use a supplementary user data configuration file and apply it at the Site Installation phase.

 Suppose you consciously want to pass some sensitive information in the user data during the installer handoff step.
 In that case, you must specify `powerOff: true` in the install section of user data to ensure the devices are shut down when you ship them to the site.